FPL Set-Piece and Penalty Takers 2025/26: All 20 Clubs

 WOLHee Chan3/3--

-A ”-” in the Pen #1 column means the data layer does not currently mark a primary taker, which usually reflects rotation between two players or a recent change of penalty hierarchy.
+A ”-” in Pen #1 means no confirmed primary taker, usually reflecting rotation or a recent hierarchy change.

 What changed this season